-(Inspired by a significant domestic abuse case currently rocking the Bay Area Community in its vibrant dance of horror and injustice)
+(Instigated by a significant domestic abuse case currently rocking the Bay Area Community in its vibrant dance of horror and injustice)

 I laughed with you when you laughed with masculine irreverence at my ambitions and opinions.
 You labelled them as ‘not important’ and ‘childish’.
 That’s how I learned to keep my mouth shut.

 I held my head down and quietly tagged behind you as you felt too high to walk beside me.

 I smiled when you expected me to blend in and laugh and agree with everything you said, even though my ideas were contrary to yours.

 I complied pleasantly when you ‘corrected’ me in order to better me for my own good.

 You needed me to fit in to this image that you had of me, make myself small just to take away your anxiety, end your struggle to the way I am.
 Otherwise, I am not ‘caring enough’ or ‘loving enough’ or ‘righteous enough’.
 In order to please you I learned to shrink myself, hold myself back for a husband who liked his wife invisible.